 Early education leaders familiar with the principles and skilled in applying tools of RBA can use results-based facilitation (RBF) as an ongoing process involving multiple stakeholders to effectively engage, plan, implement, and evaluate both the impact and effectiveness of their programs.
 RBF also holds participants accountable for advancing the work.

-Data is at the center of RBA and RBL.
-It provides concrete measurement which can be analyzed and transformed into actionable knowledge.
+Data provides concrete measurement which can be analyzed and transformed into actionable knowledge.
 Effective early education leaders can understand data and its validity, identify reliable data sources, and analyze and interpret data.

 Data may exist on a national, state, and program levels.
 The NIEER State of Preschool yearbook provides a comprehensive compilation of all preschool programs administered by state agencies.
 Valuable data on Head Start are also available for leaders through the Department of Health and Human Services’ Program Information Report.
 The United States Census Bureau also maintains multiple databases of value to education leaders.
 States also identify data needs and collect information which is often reported on state and local levels.
 High-quality programs collect data as part of a continuous improvement cycle.